connornishijima/sensory_bridge_docs/about.md

 ### MODE BUTTON

-Sensory Bridge currently has 6 built-in light show modes that you can cycle through with this button.
+Sensory Bridge currently has 6 built-in light show modes that you can cycle through with a tap, and holding this button toggles the mirroring effect on the LED strip.

 ![SWEET SPOT](https://github.com/connornishijima/SensoryBridge/blob/main/extras/img/3.jpg?raw=true)

 # **SWEET SPOT**

-At the front of the base unit are three LEDs, which indicate if your music is playing too quietly for the auto-ranger to account for, or if it's too loud!
-(Close to clipping!)
+At the front of Sensory Bridge are three LEDs which indicate if your music is playing too quietly or loudly for the auto-ranger to account for!
+That auto-ranging system make both quiet and loud music produce similar shows, so you don't have to keep adjusting your speakers.

 ![SENSORY BRIDGE IS FLEXIBLE](https://github.com/connornishijima/SensoryBridge/blob/main/extras/img/12.jpg?raw=true)